 But what if there is a break in the insulation and a high voltage or current will pass through it?
 Surely, the wire will get burned or create a short circuit that can cause damage and fire.
 This cannot be detected by a normal multimeter.
 There is an accident waiting to happen.

-In order to detect and test for a leakage current during a normal or overloaded condition, we will use a special instrument known as the Insulation Tester.
+In order to detect and test for a leakage current during a normal or overloaded condition, we will use a special instrument known as the Insulation Tester like Megger.

-Functions of an Insulation tester: Principles of Operation
+Functions of an Insulation Resistance Tester: Principles of Operation

 - The main function is to test the insulation of a set of conducting wires by measuring the resistance.
+In this sense, this tester is also called an Insulation Resistance Tester.
 The higher the resistance reading, the better.
 Usually in Mega Ohms reading.
 A lower value of resistance means that there is a short or leakage of current causing the resistance to drop.

 - Used as a voltage source to test for the integrity of the conductor.
 An insulation tester has the capability to source out or generates a high amount of voltage.
 This voltage is injected into conducting wires to test if the insulation can withstand the high voltage.
 An insulated conductor can have a normal reading in a low voltage value but during exposure to a high voltage, the insulation can break and leakage may occur.